Yash Mali

 About

 👋🏼 I am an undergraduate student at the University of British Columbia (UBC) interested in Machine Learning/Artificial Intelligence and Optimization.
-I have worked as a Research Assistant (RA) applying AI to many fields and as a software engineer.
-I am passionate about understanding how large neural networks work to develop safe and interpretable AI.
+I have worked as a Undergraduate Researcher applying AI to many fields and as a ML engineer.
+I am driven by fundamental questions about what deep learning learns and how optimization shapes intelligent behavior in AI systems.

 Awards